String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: A Sound and Complete Interpretation for String Diagram Rewriting

 \begin{example} Consider $\Sigma = \{ \alpha_1 \colon 0 \to 1, \alpha_2 \colon 1\to 0, \alpha_3 \colon 1 \to 1\}$ and the PROP rewriting system $\mathcal{R} = \left\{\ \tikzfig{idwire}\ \Rew{} \ \tikzfig{unsound-context-rhs}\ \right\}$ on $\syntax{\Sigma}$.
 Its interpretation in $\FTerm{\Sigma}$ is given by the rule \ctikzfig{unsound-context-rule} The rule is not left-linear and therefore pushout complements are not necessarily unique for the application of this rule.
 For example, the following pushout complement yields a rewritten graph that can be interpreted as an arrow in an SMC \ctikzfig{sound-context-dpo} On the other hand, if we choose a different pushout complement, we obtain a rewritten graph that does not look like an SMC morphism \ctikzfig{unsound-context-dpo}

 The different outcome is due to the fact that $f$ maps $0$ to the leftmost and $1$ to the rightmost node, whereas $g$ swaps the assignments.
-Even though both rewriting steps could be mimicked at the syntactic level in $\syntax{\Sigma} + \frob$, the second hypergraph rewrite yields a hypergraph that is illegal for $\mathcal{R}$ in $\syntax{\Sigma}$.
+Even though both rewriting steps could be mimicked at the syntactic level in $\syntax{\Sigma} + \frob$, the second hypergraph rewrite yields a hypergraph that is not in the image of any morphism of $\syntax{\Sigma}$.
 In particular, the rewritten graph in the second derivation is not monogamous: the outputs of $\alpha_1$ and $\alpha_3$ and the inputs of $\alpha_2$ and $\alpha_3$ have been glued together by the right pushout. \end{example}

 To rule out `bad' pushout complements, i.e. those not yielding monogamous acyclic hypergraphs after rewriting, we introduce the notion of \emph{boundary complement}, which requires that inputs only ever get glued to outputs (and vice-versa) in the two pushout squares of a DPO diagram.